dali-lab/wisp25/README.md

-# CRUD Template - Web Frontend - React Query / Zustand
+# 👩🏾‍💻 Big Green Planner - WISP 25 Project

+[Project Description]

 This repository is an optional frontend starter for new DALI React projects.
 Installation and setup instructions are included below.
 You should eventually customize this README file with project-specific documentation.